-- h) "None of these" includes: - all persons never in employment and not seeking employment; - ii) persons of independent means; - iii) women engaged in unpaid domestic duties (even if they had paid work at some time); - iv) continuing students over 16 who are not employed at the time of interview; - v) persons out of employment for more than five years and not retired, sick or injured even though they claim to be seeking or intending to seek work.
+- h) "None of these" includes: - i) all persons never in employment and not seeking employment; - ii) persons of independent means; - iii) women engaged in unpaid domestic duties (even if they had paid work at some time); - iv) continuing students over 16 who are not employed at the time of intervie unless receiving a wage (see employees). - v) persons out of employment for more than five years and not retired, sick or injured even though they claim to be seeking or intending to seek work.